fever-ch/go-google-sites-proxy/README.md

     description: Go Google Sites Proxy  # a short description of this site
 ```

+## To-Do
+- add cache for the retrieved content
+- add a proper logging mechanism

 ### Run it on any architecture supported by Golang

 Build a Linux static binary from Linux, OSX, Microsoft Windows, ... (cross-compilation)